-There are a variety of gardens which include a Tudor-style sunken garden, a white garden, Victorian kitchen garden and 2 mazes.
+There are a variety of gardens influenced by the Arts and Crafts movement, which include a Tudor-style sunken garden, a white garden, Victorian kitchen garden and 2 mazes.
 A display of over 4000 tulips and other bulbs is on show in April and May.

 An abundance of colour throughout the summer with roses and cottage garden plants will ensure your visit to Chenies Manor is rewarded.

 The historic house is also open and must be visited.

 Tom's Midnight Garden produced in 1999 was filmed here - see Toms Midnight Garden trailer